dmodi07/Project-Bank/README.md

 ## Guide
 How do we run your project?
 What should we do to see it in action? - Note this isn't installing, this is actual use of the project..
 If it is a website, you can point towards the gui, use screenshots, etc talking about features.

-My project comprises of 4 files, namely -
+My project comprises of 5 files, namely -
 1. main.py
 2. jobs.py
 3. bank_account.py
 4. clients.json
+5. test.py

 Each file serves a purpose. `jobs.py` is a python file containing all my helper functions. `bank_account.py` contains a class of different banking transaction-actions, for making a deposit, making a withdrawal or checking account balance. `clients.json` is my database of clients, their user_ids, passwords, names, account numbers and account balance.
 Needless to say, `main.py` is my main file that ties it all together to make Bank of Evil operable and satisfy my fellow despicable clients, including the cute little minions.
+Lastly, `test.py` tests all my functions to ensure no errors are left behind.

 ## Installation Instructions